It’s a Tick Explosion!

 Tick Party Time!

-Samson, our Maltese managed to sneak out this morning through a door that was ajar.
+Samson, our Maltese managed to sneak out while we were at the house this summer through a door that was ajar.
 It wasn’t until I heard him yapping at the front door that I realized he was MIA.
 There he was as happy as ever to see how magically that door opens upon his beck and call.

 AND HOW FREAKED OUT I WAS TO SEE HIS WHITE COAT DUSTY, DIRTY, AND WORSE OF ALL FILLED WITH A BODY FULL OF HITCH-HIKING TICKS!.😱